 The Apostle Paul also speaks of divorce in 1 Corinthians 7:12-15 saying:

-In the passage above, Paul reiterates Jesus’ point that couples should stay together.
-If a husband leaves his wife for a trivial reason other than sexual immorality or other serious sin, then he commits the sin of adultery and causes her to do the same.
+In the passage above, Paul reiterates Jesus’ point that couples should stay together and not divorce.
+If a husband leaves his wife for a trivial reason other than sexual immorality, then he commits the sin of adultery and causes her to do the same.
 Paul then goes on to talk about a situation where a husband is a non-believer, and yet the woman is a believer.
 He says that they should remain married unless one leaves or is discontent.

-He then commands that if a married couple does separate, they must remain unmarried throughout their life, or be reconciled to the original spouse.
+He then commands that if a married couple does separate for a frivolous reason, they must remain unmarried throughout their life, or be reconciled to the original spouse, assuming they have not remarried or died.

 Regarding adultery, the Bible has much to say about that as well.
 This article explains what the Bible says about adultery, and how to repent of this serious sin.

-The Bible is very clear in Paul and Jesus’ words that it is a sin to remarry in the event of a trivial divorce.
-Only in the event of sexual immorality (or abuse), is a divorce acceptable to God.
-Of course, remarriage is permissible in the event of the death of a spouse.
+The Bible is very clear in Paul and Jesus’ words that it is a sin to remarry in the event of a trivial divorce, and it is actually considered adultery.
+Only in the event of sexual immorality (or abandonment by an unbelieving spouse) is a divorce acceptable to God.

 Remember, Jesus says that if a man divorces his wife (except on the grounds of sexual immorality), he causes her to commit adultery, and a man who marries that previously divorced woman commits adultery.
-The way this is presented, it gives the impression that it is NOT a sin to marry a person who divorced for proper reasons.
+Therefore, divorce should only take place if there are proper grounds, and remarriage should only be done if the divorce was Biblical.